srl-labs/containerlab/docs/manual/kinds/dell_sonic.md

 VM-based Dell SONiC supports the [`startup-config`](../nodes.md#startup-config) feature.
 The startup configuration must be provided in a form of a json file extracted from the VM's `/etc/sonic/config_db.json` path.
 Consequently, the startup config must be provided in full, partial configuration is not supported.

 When the startup config is provided, the default containerlab config is overridden and the startup config is used instead.
-The user-provided startup config file is copied over to the VM's `/etc/sonic/config_db.json` path and `sudo config reload -y` command is executed to apply it.
+The user-provided startup config file is copied over to the VM's `/etc/sonic/config_db.json` path and `sudo config load -y` command is executed to apply it.

 ### Saving configuration